 Without true differentiation in prices across different dates and seasons, there’s good reason to remain skeptical about the extent to which the tool is truly optimizing your earning potential based on other dynamic factors that stand to benefit you too.

 Activating Smart Pricing

-If you wish to activate Smart Pricing and didn’t already do so when creating your Airbnb listing, you’re still able to do so at any time after your listing has gone live:
+If you wish to activate Smart Pricing and didn’t already do so when creating your Airbnb listing, you are still able to do so at any time after your listing has been published.

 - Login to Airbnb

 - In Hosting mode, select Listings from the top navigation bar

 - Click on Pricing from your listing's menu

 - Click the Edit button for the Nightly price section

 - Turn Smart Pricing to “On”

 - Enter your Minimum price and Maximum price